bijay-shrestha/front-end-lerna/apps/ui-components/src/CSelect/README.md

       onChange={(e) => console.log(e)}
    />
 ```
-We have to provide our options array of object and an eventlistner function for onChange.
+We have to provide our options 'array of object' and an event listener function for onChange.
 We can bind the selected value through`value` prop.

+To use the CSelect as **multi-select**, we simply have to pass in the prop *`isMulti`* set to true.
+When using as multi-select, it will bind data in array which we can get through `value` prop.

 ##Props of CSelect
 ```text